-17 hours 17 hours
+16 hours 15 hours 17 hours

-- \The beginning sequence in mathematics should be determined by the amount of previous study.
-Additional courses in mathematics may be recommended where the background of the student is deficient or the planned course of study requires such. - 114.
-General Biology (Lecture three hours, lab four hours) Major biological principles, characteristics, structures and functions of living organisms, and a study of the structure and function of the green plant.
+- 114. General Biology (Lecture three hours, lab four hours) Major biological principles, characteristics, structures and functions of living organisms, and a study of the structure and function of the green plant.
 A study of taxonomy with practical work in the identification of trees on campus.
-A three-quarter sequence intended for both the major and the non-major in biology and will. therefore, satisfy the science requirement for graduation. - General Biology (Lecture three hours, lab four hours) A basic study of the mechanisms of heredity and reproduction.
-A survey of the plant kingdom and principal groups of the animal kingdom, their anatomy, physiology, development and heredity .(Prerequisite: Biology 114 or the equivalent.)

-- 134. General Biology (Lecture three hours, lab four hours) A study of human anatomy, physiology and inheritance, disease, interrelationships between plants and animals and their environment, discussion of the theory of Evolution and its place in modern science.
-(Prerequisite: Biology 114 and 124 or the equivalent.) - 143.
-Human Anatomy and Physiology (Lecture & demo.
-3 hours)
+A three-quarter sequence intended for both the major and the non-major in biology and will, therefore, satisfy the science requirement for graduation. - 124.
+General Biology (Lecture three hours, lab four hours) A basic study of the mechanisms of heredity and reproduction.
+A survey of the plant kingdom and principal groups of the animal kingdom, their anatomy, physiology, development and heredity .(Prerequisite: Biology 114 or the equivalent.) - 134.
+General Biology (Lecture three hours, lab four hours) A study of human anatomy, physiology and inheritance, disease, interrelationships between plants and animals and their environment, discussion of the theory of Evolution and its place in modern science.
+(Prerequisite: Biology 114 and 124 or the equivalent.) - 213.
+Genetics (Lecture three hours, lab four hours)